-The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus and that remain unsold under the Prior Registration Statement represents approximately 94.3% of our outstanding shares of Common Stock, and approximately 1,635.3% of our publicly owned shares.
-This amount greatly exceeds our public float and, as a result, the resale of our shares of Common Stock pursuant to this prospectus, or the perception that such sales may occur, may cause a significant decline on the trading price of our Common Stock, even though not all of the securities held by the Selling Securityholders are eligible for immediate resale due to certain lock-up arrangements.
+The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus and that remain unsold under the Prior Registration Statement represents approximately 94.3% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash (with 23.1% of our outstanding shares owned by the Sponsor and 72.3% of our outstanding shares owned by BTC International).
+This amount greatly exceeds our public float and, as a result, the resale of our shares of Common Stock pursuant to this prospectus may cause a significant decline on the trading price of our Common Stock, even though not all of the securities held by the Selling Securityholders are eligible for immediate resale due to certain lock-up arrangements.
 The Selling Securityholders may offer such securities for as long as the registration statement of which this prospectus forms a part is available for use.
 Accordingly, the adverse market and price pressures resulting from an offering pursuant to this prospectus may continue for an extended period of time.

 Accordingly, it could prove to be difficult to raise capital as a result of such lower market prices.
-In addition, because the exercise price per share of certain of the Warrants substantially exceeds the current trading price per share of our Common Stock (\$2.75 per share as of market close on February 7, 2024 as reported by Nasdaq), there is no assurance that all of the Warrants will be in the money prior to their expiration and it is unlikely that the Warrant holders will exercise such Warrants in the near future, if at all.
+In addition, because the exercise price per share of certain of the Warrants substantially exceeds the current trading price per share of our Common Stock (\$2.26 per share as of market close on January 31, 2024), there is no assurance that all of the Warrants will be in the money prior to their expiration and it is unlikely that the Warrant holders will exercise such Warrants in the near future, if at all.
 Accordingly, we are unlikely to receive any proceeds from the exercise of the Warrants in the near future, if at all, and the Warrants may not provide any additional capital.
 In considering our capital requirements and sources of liquidity, we have not assumed or relied on the receipt of proceeds from the exercise of Warrants.